Derived Grade Exams

 - Allow students to sit an exam that will be similar to those they will do at the end of the year.
 They are conducted under similar conditions to the NCEA External exams at the end of the year.

-- Derived Grade Exams this year are being held over 6 days starting on Wednesday 18 September and finishing on Wedensday 25 September.
+- Derived Grade Exams this year are being held over 5 days starting on Monday 21 September and finishing on Friday 25 September.

 - All courses that have external exams will have a derived grade exam, courses with no external exams will have an internal assessment or workshop.

 - During this time senior students are only expected at school if they have an Exam / Assessment.
 At other times they are expected to be studying at home, or in the supervised study room at school.
 Please note that if students are coming into school to study they must make sure that they sign in to the study room.

 - The Curriculum Support rooms will also be available for senior students to study in during the day.